slaay/talent-Slaay/_posts/blog/2016-10-14- Suraj Sakhardande.html.markdown

 <div class="bs-callout-left bs-callout-success-left">
   <h4>What do you have to say about the state of IT development in GOA?</h4>
-"I am concerned mainly for 2 reasons...
+I am concerned mainly for 2 reasons...
 Many colleges have come up which in one way have decreased the quality of engineers who pass out.
 Good IT education is the foundation for good IT talent to be created in GOA.
 What works in the outside world and what is taught to students is totally different.
 Our state have many good minds which if not capitalized at right will leave the state in search of opportunities.
 This is the place where govt has to play a role towards which the govt has started moving tiny steps... but still more needs to be done then just putting out policies on paper.
-I am hopeful that some day our state will be an hub for IT companies."
+I am hopeful that some day our state will be an hub for IT companies.

 </div>